leanprover/logic_and_proof_lean3/exclude/sets_in_lean.rst

     variables (A B : set U)

     -- BEGIN
-    check powerset A
+    #check powerset A

     example : A ∈ powerset (A ∪ B) :=
-    take x,
+    assume x,
     assume `x ∈ A`,
     show x ∈ A ∪ B, from or.inl `x ∈ A`
     -- END